getodk/docs/contributing.rst

 .. note::

-  The exact order of underline characters is flexible in reStrcutredText.
+  The exact order of underline characters is flexible in reStructuredText.
 However, this specific ordering should be used throughout the ODK documentation.

 .. _section-labels: